Esri/webhooks-samples/sample-workflow/README.md

 ### Step Three: Configure webhook receiver
 You need to begin by configuring a webhook receiver that will write payloads to a local textfile.
 We used our [Java receiver sample](https://github.com/Esri/webhooks-samples/tree/master/java/receiver).

+Once you have configured your webhook receiver, go ahead and create your webhook with your desired trigger events.

 ### Step Four: Python Scripts
 Python 3 will come installed with your ArcGIS Enterprise deployment.
 1. Use this to install the [arcgis package](https://developers.arcgis.com/python/guide/install-and-set-up/)